Srivathsan03/Android-Mentor-Chat/README.md

 - **Streaming AI Responses**: Responses are rendered in real-time as chunks are received from Gemini.
 - **Markdown Support**: Full Markdown rendering for AI responses (code blocks, bold text, lists, etc.) using `compose-markdown`.
 - **Material 3 Design**: Uses the latest Material Design components and dynamic color system.
+- **Persistent Chat History (Room)**: Chat conversations are saved locally using Room Database and restored on app restart.
+- **Clear Chat Feature**: Users can clear chat history for the current session or reset conversations.

 ## Architecture